Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

 for fixed constants $\kappa$, $\kappa_1$ and $\kappa_2$.
-Remarkable advances have been made over the subsequent decades to the present day for non-sharp and sharp uniform estimates in any dimension.
-We refer for instance to \cite{CMZ, EK, E, K, KS, N, T, ZW} for the one-dimensional case and \cite{AM, BBV, BGRV, CGIKO, Eg, H, MRR} and Chapter 9 of \cite{H2} for higher dimensions.
+Many advances have been made over decades toward non-sharp and sharp uniform estimates in any dimension.
+We refer for example to \cite{CMZ, EK, E, K, KS, N, T, ZW} for the one-dimensional case and \cite{AM, BBV, BGRV, CGIKO, Eg, H, MRR} and Chapter 9 of \cite{H2} for higher dimensions.

 In a similar line, sharp uniform estimates have also been obtained for Dirichlet eigenvalues $\lambda_k(\sigma)$ of the conductivity operator

 for coefficients $\sigma$ normalized simultaneously by the above $L^p$ and uniform restrictions with constants $\kappa_1, \kappa_2 > 0$, see \cite{Ba, CL, EKo, Tr} for some developments.